• Menu

 5. Cut a tiny hole off one of the corners, and squeeze the icing to decorate your cookies!

-One thing that's always a trend in the fall in the U.S. is pumpkin spice EVERYTHING!
+One Thing That's always a trend in the fall in the U.S. is pumpkin spice EVERYTHING!
 Try this easy delicious recipe for pumpkin spice cookies with cinnamon cream cheese icing!

 Leave a reply